akusok/hpelm/README.rst

     >>> elm.train(X, T, "LOO")
     >>> Y = elm.predict(X)

-If you use the toolbox, cite our paper that will be published in IEEE Access.
+If you use the toolbox, cite our paper "High Performance Extreme Learning Machines: A Complete Toolbox for Big Data Applications" that will be published in IEEE Access.